sgryphon/hextiles/README.md

 Examples:
 * 'vertical-AA-X2-AA' has an AA connection, two unconnected edges, then another AA connection on the opposite side; the last two sides are closed, i.e. a straight corridor.
+* 'corner-left-AA-X-AA' is an L-shaped corner (use 'angle' to indicate other angles), so one of the corridors is horizontal (i.e. could fit in a half-tile).
+As the connections are separated by one edge this is the second horizontal (approaching along the vertical), and there are left and right versions.
+  * NOT 'corner-left-AA-X3-AA', as we drop the largest X group.
+This means the first AA is actually the horizontal, even though we describe left/right from the point of view of the vertical corridor.
+* 'half-corner-left-AA2' is a similar corner, but at the first (adjacent) horizontal, so only needs a half-tile.
 * 'area-A-O-AR-X-AA' has a left side wall on the first face, and open side, a right side wall, and then a single width corridor opposite.
 There are two closed sides, but drop the one before the open area because 'A' comes before 'AA'.
+  * NOT 'area-AA-X-A-O-AR', as we start after the (same size) X that is first alphabetically ('A-' is before 'AA').
 * 'vertical-AA-X2-AA-door-1' is the straight corridor with two AA connections, with the first of them having a door.
+  * NOT 'vertical-AA-X2-AA-door-4', as we use the lowest number
 * 'area-A-O-AR-X-AA-door-5' would indicate a door on the single width exit (edge number 5).
-* 'half-X-AA2' indicates an L-shaped half-tile with two single width exits at the top and right sides, and nothing on the left.
+* 'half-corner-right-X-AA2' indicates an L-shaped half-tile with two single width exits at the top and right sides, and nothing on the left.
+  * NOT 'half-corner-right-AA2', as we start half-tiles from the first clockwise edge.

 When combining tiles the connections should match, i.e. AA matches to AA, and BB matches to BB; for the single wall the opposite sides need to match, i.e. A matches to AR, and C matches to CR.